 While many consumers will eagerly spend money, others will need more specific, thoughtful messaging to push them to purchase.
 These people have likely tuned out marketing efforts that were once new and exciting.
 Things that were considered innovative at the beginning of the pandemic (virtual events, curbside pickup, etc.) have now become commonplace and/or expected.
 Continue to be innovative in your marketing efforts to capture the attention and intrigue of your customers — don’t become white noise in your industry by doing the same things that your competitors are doing.

 If you aren’t sure how to implement these ideas or simply don’t have enough time on your hands to do so, we can help!
-Whether you need assistance with strategies and messaging with paid advertising, social media, e-mail marketing, or analytics, we want to help you succeed.
+Whether you need assistance with strategies and messaging with paid advertising, e-mail marketing, analytics, or a comprehensive digital strategy, we want to help you succeed.
 Contact us for a free consultation to let us see if we’re a good fit for you and your business.
 Live long and profit!